AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Once the default Frame.io account is added and Frame.io users are designated, project coordinators can create Workfront projects connected with Frame.io.
 When you create a connected project, you can

 * **Assign Frame.io users to tasks**: Frame.io enabled users are notified by email when they are assigned to a Workfront task, signaling there is work to complete.
-* **Share the project with Frame.io users**: Projects shared with Frame.io enabled users grants them access to the project inside both Workfront and Frame.io.
+* **Share the project with Frame.io users**: When a project is shared with Frame.io enabled users, they have access to the project inside both Workfront and Frame.io.
 * **Share creative materials with Frame.io**: Project coordinators can send instructions and materials from Workfront directly to the creative user in Frame.io using a one-way sync project folder.
 * **Track task progress**: Creatives can send finished assets and mark tasks complete--all without leaving Frame.io.